stuartpittaway/diyBMSv4ESP32/README.md

 The use of this project may not be compliant with local laws or regulations - if in doubt, seek help.

+# How to compile the code yourself

+The code uses [PlatformIO](https://platformio.org/) to build the code.
+There isn't any need to compile the code if you simply want to use it, see "How to use the code" above.

+If you want to make changes, fix bugs or poke around, use platformio editor to open the workspace named "diybms_workspace.code-workspace"

 # License